-Failure to execute our strategies could result in impairment of goodwill or other intangible assets, which may negatively impact profitability.
+Failure to execute our strategies could result in impairment of goodwill or other intangible assets, which may negatively impact earnings and profitability.

-We have goodwill of \$617.2 million and other intangible assets of \$156.9 million as of July 31, 2013, which represents 54% of our total assets.
+We have goodwill of \$515.0 million and other intangible assets of \$91.0 million as of July 31, 2014, which represents 48.3% of our total assets.
+During fiscal 2014, we recorded impairment charges of \$148.6 million, primarily related to the goodwill and other intangible assets in the PeopleID reporting unit.
 During fiscal 2013, we recorded impairment charges of \$204.4 million primarily related to goodwill in the WPS Americas and IDS APAC reporting units.
-In fiscal 2012, we recorded impairment charges of \$115.7 million related to the former North/South Asia reporting unit, which is now included in discontinued operations.
-We evaluate goodwill for impairment on an annual basis or more frequently if impairment indicators are present based upon the fair value of each reporting unit.
+We evaluate goodwill for impairment on an annual basis, or more frequently if impairment indicators are present, based upon the fair value of each reporting unit.
 We assess the impairment of other intangible assets on an annual basis, or more frequently if impairment indicators are present, based upon the expected future cash flows of the respective assets.
 These valuations include management's estimates of sales, profitability, cash flow generation, capital structure, cost of debt, interest rates, capital expenditures, and other assumptions.
 Significant negative industry or economic trends, disruptions to our business, inability to achieve sales projections or cost savings, inability to effectively integrate acquired businesses, unexpected significant changes or planned changes in use of the assets or in entity structure, and divestitures may adversely impact the assumptions used in the valuations.
-If the estimated fair value of our reporting units changes in future periods, we may be required to record an impairment charge related to goodwill or other intangible assets, which would reduce earnings in such period.
+If the estimated fair value of our reporting units changes in future periods, we may be required to record an impairment charge related to goodwill or other intangible assets, which would reduce earnings and profit in such period.